PLEASE NOTE THAT WAIUKU COLLEGE CAN NOW OFFER A BUS SERVICE FROM WAIAU PA TO OUR SCHOOL.

 Thank you for your interest in your child attending Waiuku College.

-As of Term 1 2022, Waiuku College is required to implement an enrolment scheme supported by a school zone due to a significant growth in student numbers.
+Waiuku College now operates an enrolment scheme supported by a school zone, due to significant growth in student numbers.

 Please note if the student’s permanent residence is within the zone for Waiuku College, they are automatically entitled to attend.